Peary Charan Sarkar: Presidency College

-In 1863 he was appointed as a temporary lecturer at Presidency College, Kolkata, and in 1867 he was made permanent.
+In 1863 Sarkar was appointed as a temporary lecturer at Presidency College, Kolkata, and in 1867 he was made permanent.
 There was some opposition to this as he had never completed his education, but in those days this was not so unusual as it later was to become, and Sircar's abilities were plainly evident to the authorities.

-Sircar continued his campaigning for women's rights, donating two and a half thousand rupees (then a huge sum of money) to the Widow remarriage Fund in 1869.
+He continued his campaigning for women's rights, donating two and a half thousand rupees (then a huge sum of money) to the Widow remarriage Fund in 1869.
 In 1873, he became a member of the working committee of Keshub Chunder Sen's Society for the Suppression of Vice in Indian Society.
 He was also associated with the Bengal Temperance Society.
 Keshab Chandra Sen later took up his work on temperance in Indian Reform Association.

 Even after he was appointed as Assistant Professor at Presidency College, he used to visit Colootollah school and take a few classes whenever he could.
 He was a very meticulous teacher and always corrected his students' work minutely.
 He also insisted that they learn practical skills as well, and used to teach them gardening.
 In 1875, while working in his garden, he cut his finger.
 The wound turned gangrenous and an operation failed to save his life.
 He died on 1 October.